Novartis/scar/docs/index.rst

       :img-background: _static/bgd.png
       :class-card: sd-text-black

       New to *scAR*?
 Check out the getting started guide.
-It contains an introduction to *scARs'* main concepts.
+It contains an introduction to *scAR's* main concepts.

       +++
       .. button-ref:: Introduction